dimitrisfinas/angular-tutorial/README.md

 export default FrontendTracer;
 ```

-- add use of tracer in your application  `src/app/app.module.ts`
+- add use of tracer in your application  `src/app/app.module.ts`.
+For this, put these 2 lines just after the list of imports:

 ```java
 import FrontendTracer from '../utils/telemetry/FrontendTracer';